OpenSees/OpenSeesDocumentation/source/user/manual/model/elements/ASDAbsorbingBoundary.rst

     * **F**: The Free-Field element, required to compute the free-field solution in parallel with the main model.
     * **D**: The Lysmer-Kuhlemeyer dashpots, required to absorb outgoing waves.
-    * **T**: The boundary tractions trasferred from the Free-Field to the Soil domain, required to impose the free-field solution to the boundaries of the main model.
+    * **T**: The boundary tractions transferred from the Free-Field to the Soil domain, required to impose the free-field solution to the boundaries of the main model.

 .. figure:: ASDAbsorbingBoundary_Theory.png
    :align: center